-Since actual information about the enemy, observed by people in the frontline, could hardly reach the Commander or his seconds, given the noise and confusion on the battlefield, success depended very much on the elevated position of the Commander from which he could oversee the battlefield.
+Since actual information about the enemy, observed by people on the frontline, could hardly reach the Commander or his seconds due to the noise and confusion on the battlefield, success depended very much on the elevated position of the Commander from which he could oversee the battlefield.

 As such, Sun Tzu’s principles were upheld: the CEO, as the contemporary Commander, expected his employees to be in complete accord with the surprise-and-overwhelm strategy and follow the leader without reservation or hesitation.
-A full-blown marketing campaign was like moving an entire battalion into battle, allowing the opponent no time to organize an effective response.
+A full-blown marketing campaign was like moving an entire battalion into battle, allowing the opponent no time to organize an adequate response.
 Even when customers rejected the product or complained about its quality, the battalion had to march on.
 There was no turning back.
 Many companies today still operate in this way.

-The Lean Startup
+The Rise of the Lean Startup

 At the end of the previous century, a group of startups in Silicon Valley, often spin-offs of larger companies, had very limited resources and could not afford a surprise-and-overwhelm market entry.
 Instead, they adopted a mode of operation that their predecessors had already developed.

-Now is not the time for exploitation, grand moves, bold decisions, firm-hand, or any corporate heroism.
-It’s a time of small encouragement to explore new ideas, to allow people to think outside the box, to create the right circumstances for grassroots movements to blossom, and a time of welcoming failure as an opportunity for early dismissal.

 We live in an era of rapid breakthroughs and even faster breakdowns.
+It is not the time for exploitation, grand moves, bold decisions, a firm hand, or corporate heroism.
+It’s a time of small encouragement to explore new ideas, allow people to think outside the box, create the right circumstances for grassroots movements to blossom, and welcome failure as an opportunity for early dismissal.

-When revenue starts to plummet and margins shrink, CEOs can’t afford to wait months or even years to bring an untested but heavily polished product to market ─ only to discover that customers need something totally different.
-CEOs need to accept that unpolished is the new normal.
-That prototyping, collecting feedback, and iterative product development, in co-creation with a small group of customers is the right way forward.
+When revenue starts to plummet and margins shrink, CEOs can’t afford to take months or even years to bring a polished product to market ─ only to discover that customers need something different.
+Unpolished is the new normal.
+Prototyping, collecting feedback, and iterative product development in co-creation with a small group of customers is the right way forward.

-According to the Art of Raw™, the new heroes are the product champions and their supporters.
-They typically operate in the frontline, where employees and (potential) customers interact daily.
-Where opportunities and threats can be spotted first.
+The new heroes in the Art of Raw are the product champions and their supporters.
+They typically operate in the frontline, where employees and customers interact daily, where opportunities and threats can be spotted first.
 And where new product ideas can be tested, as raw as it gets, to determine which ones are worth pursuing.
 Product champions and their supporters are the eyes and ears of the organization, picking up on market signals and customer insights that the C-suite might otherwise miss.
 I’m convinced that a company’s frontline operation is the Ultimate Level of Truth™.